 There are a few reasons.
 Firstly, a lot of the “healthy” protein ball recipes include coconut oil and maple syrup as a substitute for butter and sugar.
-Whilst these ingredients may have a little more nutritional value then their counterparts, they are still laden with calories.
-So the balls may have more protein than a cookie, but they can contain far more calories.
+Whilst these ingredients may have more nutritional value then their counterparts, they are still laden with calories.
+The balls may have more protein than a cookie, but they can contain far more calories.

 If I am “spending calories” I want some bang for my buck.
 Which brings me to the second reason for avoided them, I haven’t been convinced these little balls would WOW me!

-So after a bit of trial and error I bring you the best ever Chocolate Orange Protein Balls.
+After a bit of trial and error I bring you the best ever Chocolate Orange Protein Balls.
 These can actually be eaten as a snack without any calorie guilt.
-These little treats are vegan friendly and gluten free, so its not just a treat for those watching their waistline.
+These little treats are vegan friendly and gluten free, so it’s not just a treat for those watching their waistline.

-I made these because I was looking for a new idea for the children’s recess.
-These little Jaffa Balls don’t contain any oil so they won’t melt in the lunchbox!
+I made these because I was looking for a new idea for a snack.
+These little Chocolate Orange Protein Balls don’t contain any oil so they won’t melt in the lunchbox!
 My little taste testers gave these the big thumbs up.